opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ---
 layout: default
-title: Managing plugins with a dashboard
+title: Intergrating plugins into a dashboard
 parent: Observability
 nav_order: 5
 ---

-# Managing plugins with a dashboard
+# Integrating plugins into a dashboard

 Introduced 2.7
 {: .label .label-purple }